-Incorporating element from both Final Fantasy XII and classic Final Fantasy games, it presents players with a very different combat system and level-up system, which was a lot easier to cope with than in the previous instalment, and much less irritating.
+Incorporating element from both Final Fantasy XII and classic Final Fantasy games, it presents players with a very different combat system and level-up system, which was a lot easier to cope with than in the previous installment, and much less irritating.
 The biggest problem I had with the game, however, is its sense of linearity during the first half.
-There are many different beasts to fight, and plenty of opportunity to level up, but there are hardly any side quests for the first half of the game, and whilst the structure of most games in the series is similar, this game seemed to want to go out of it’s way to lead players along a linear path, saving open-world gameplay for the second half.
+There are many different beasts to fight and plenty of opportunities to level up, but there are hardly any side quests for the first half of the game, and whilst the structure of most games in the series is similar, this game seemed to want to go out of its way to lead players along a linear path, saving open-world gameplay for the second half.

 Controls – 10/10

-There couldn’t possibly have been any issues with the games control scheme, since during combat, there isn’t a great deal of button-pressing required; much less so than in any game in the series.
-There is also the facility to automatically input strings of commands in effect, so there’s even less issues to do with controls than In most other RPGs.
+There couldn’t possibly have been any issues with the games control scheme since, during combat, there isn’t a great deal of button-pressing required; much less so than in any game in the series.
+There is also the facility to automatically input strings of commands in effect, so there are even fewer issues to do with controls than In most other RPGs.

 Lifespan – 9/10

-After the first half of the game is finished, which should take around 20 to 25 hours, the rest of the game affords players much more to do, which can in turn make the game last around 60 to 80 hours, which, whilst may be fractionally shorter than many other games in the series, is still a very substantial amount of time for a game to last.
+After the first half of the game is finished, which should take around 20 to 25 hours, the rest of the game affords players much more to do, which can, in turn, make the game lasts around 60 to 80 hours, which, whilst maybe fractionally shorter than many other games in the series, is still a very substantial amount of time for a game to last.
 In a time when linear video games were taking precedent, a game like this was a breath of fresh air to me.